Trauma, Relationships & Emotional Recovery

 Trauma Bonding or Why Letting Go Feels So Hard

 Caring for an aging parent with strong narcissistic traits can bring intense guilt, exhaustion, and impossible choices.
-This article explores why narcissistic dynamics often intensify with age and how adult children are left caught between duty and self-preservation.
+This article explores why narcissistic dynamics often intensify with age and how adult children can find themselves caught between duty and self-preservation.

 Your Abusive Ex Is Dating Again.
 Should You Say Something?

-Vulnerable narcissism doesn’t look like boasting or grandiosity; it often shows up as hypersensitivity, emotional fragility, and a constant need for reassurance.
-This post explores the emotional push–pull of these dynamics, and why they can leave you feeling confused, exhausted, and doubting yourself.
+Have you ever felt drained by a relationship where one person’s insecurity always takes centre stage?
+Vulnerable narcissism rarely looks like arrogance; it often appears as hypersensitivity, emotional fragility, and a constant need for reassurance.
+This post explores the emotional push–pull of these dynamics and why they can leave you feeling confused, exhausted, and doubting yourself.

 You watched the bodycam footage and something stirred in you.
 Maybe you recognised the way Gabby apologised, taking all the blame.
 This article explores the warning signs of coercive control that often remain invisible, even when distress is plain to see, and what understanding these patterns can offer when you're seeking clarity or safety.